Joran-Dob/Airport-Lounge-QR/README.md

 ## Featured

 * The Next Web <br>
-      <a href="https://thenextweb.com/apps/2016/08/05/i-want-this/#.tnw_FYYRUuV1"> Hacker sneaks into airport lounges by generating fake QR codes on his phone</a>
+      <a target="_blank" href="https://thenextweb.com/apps/2016/08/05/i-want-this/#.tnw_FYYRUuV1"> Hacker sneaks into airport lounges by generating fake QR codes on his phone</a>